A Former Russian Spy And His Daughter May Have Been Poisoned At Their Front Door, UK Police Say

 About 250 detectives are working on the case and have reviewed thousands of hours of surveillance footage, as well as interviewed around 500 witnesses.

-"This is one of the largest and most complex investigations undertaken by British counter terrorism policing and we thank the public for their continued support," the police statement added.
+"This is one of the largest and most complex investigations undertaken by British counter terrorism policing and we thank the public for their continued support," police said.

-The father and daughter were first found unconscious on a street bench in Salisbury on March 4 and remain in critical condition today.
-Earlier this week, UK Prime Minister Theresa May said that their condition was "unlikely to change in the near future, and they may never fully recover."

-She also said that more than 130 people could potentially have been exposed to the nerve agent.
-The agent was also discovered in a pub and a restaurant the father and daughter visited March 4, and officials have advised hundreds of people to wash their belongings as a precautionary measure.
+More than 130 people could potentially have been exposed to the nerve agent.
+The poison was also discovered in a pub and a restaurant the father and daughter visited on March 4, and officials have advised hundreds of people to wash their belongings as a precautionary measure.

 Skripal, 66, is a former Russian military intelligence officer who in 2006 was sentenced to 13 years behind bars for spying for the UK.
 He was released in 2010 as part of a spy exchange between Russia and the US.
 He ultimately was given refuge in Britain and moved to Salisbury, about 88 miles southwest of London.